DrCool/Starfire/README.md

 ## Run the server

-Type `./lib/socket.rb` to run the server on port 2000.
+Type `cd lib`, then type `./lib/socket.rb` to run the server on port 2000.

 ## Launch a telnet client to connect